-An editor friend of mine recently wrote to me and said, loosely paraphrased, “Can you please write something about why asking lots of questions in interiority to make the reader wonder those things is lazy so that I can point writers there and let YOU be the bad guy?
+Today I want to talk about a concept that should be in your toolbox of literary techniques: foreshadowing with subtlety.
+This topic came about because an editor friend of mine recently wrote to me and said, loosely paraphrased, “Can you please write something about why asking lots of questions in interiority to make the reader wonder those things is lazy so that I can point writers there and let YOU be the bad guy?
 I’m sick of giving the same note over and over again!”
 I love my friends.
 They are more than happy to let ME fall on the sword. 😛 No problem!

 Honestly, I’m happy to write this post because it’s an extension of one of my favorite topics: WHY things like “show, don’t tell” are a writing adage.
 If you’re still confused about the editor’s request, let me give you an example of what my brilliant friend means.
-She’s referring specifically to this technique in interiority:

 I stared longingly across the bleachers at Paul.
 For a second, it almost seemed like he was looking back.
 A sly, blink-and-you’ll-miss-it smile later, though, his eyes had moved on.
 What if he liked me?
 He had completely broken character earlier and talked to me during lunch.
 A shiver worked its way through me but ended on an icy note.
 I reminded myself that I had to be careful.
 Catelynn’s killer was still out there.
 The police that came to the school had reminded us that cold-blooded murderers often lurk where we’d least expect.
 Especially in small towns like Dalebrook.
 A family friend.
 A seemingly friendly pastor.
 The cute guy at school.
 My heart squeezed painfully.
 What did I know about Paul, anyway?
 Where had his family moved from, again?
 Despite that dashing smile and those soulful brown eyes, could I actually trust him?

 Telling takes the initiative out of the story for the reader.
 It depletes that sense of discovery that always accompanies working your way through a good book.
 These questions are meant to lead the character down a certain path.
-Rather than luring them with bread crumbs, this is the equivalent of clubbing an audience and dragging them back to your cave.
+Rather than foreshadowing with bread crumbs, this is the equivalent of clubbing an audience and dragging them back to your cave.
 Readers like to participate in a story, that’s what gets and keeps them engaged.
 We’d much rather formulate our own opinions about Paul and brew our own suspicions.
 Maybe as a reaction to something Paul has done that’s a little shady.
 Maybe because we’ve read one too many “hottie bad boy” plots.
 Whatever the reason, we want to be suspicious of Paul on our own, and that’s something the reader is bringing to the page, rather than the author.

 It all comes down to trusting the reader.
 We tell because we desperately want that information out there in black and white instead of leaving it as a delicious little gray area clue for the reader to find.
 There’s tension in the latter, though, there’s intrigue, there are even higher stakes, because if we’re not sure about something, we are more likely to care about where it goes.
 My suggestion is to try and bury the obvious until it’s less so.
-Make it a game.
+Make foreshadowing a game.
 Don’t give away the answer in the questions.